LEEYJ1021/Industry_Academia_Collaboration/README.md

 **Nodes:** `define_expert_personas`, `human_in_the_loop_expert_approval`

 Generates expert personas based on top inventors in the selected patent domain.
 Human reviewers validate the personas to ensure domain credibility.

-Inventor–applicant data reflects the WIPO PCT system's structural bias toward large corporations (100% large-corp rate in current experiments); this limitation is disclosed in Section 5.3 of the paper, and SME/startup persona diversification is identified as a priority for future work.
+**Persona Bias Disclosure:** Inventor–applicant data reflects the WIPO PCT system's structural bias toward large corporations (100% large-corp rate in current experiments), a known structural feature of the PCT filing system (Hegde et al., 2023).
+A sensitivity comparison against simpler persona alternatives (inventor-only, assignee-only, or cluster-based personas) was not conducted in the current study; constructing comparably structured parallel persona datasets requires a methodological investment deferred to future work.
+The one-sample BCa CI for large-corp expert CQS (M = 7.846 [95% CI: 7.530, 8.199]) provides a performance baseline for such future comparisons.
+SME/startup persona diversification, open-source repository activity, and emerging-economy patent databases are identified as priorities for future persona work.

+*Source data:* `results_persona_bias_v8*.csv` (Releases section)

 ---